johanpel/jvm2accbench/README.md

 * Direct (copy): directly accessing JVM memory and serializing it to a contiguous memory region allocated with `malloc`
 * Direct (no-copy): directly accessing the JVM memory without copying it to a contiguous memory region

-We wrote this tool to get insight and numbers on the JVMs ability to serialize/access data to/in a native environment that will ultimately be attached to some accelerator interface.
+We wrote this tool to get insight and numbers on the HotSpot VMs ability to serialize/access data to/in a native environment that will ultimately be attached to some accelerator interface.
 The tool can then be used to run a benchmark serializing/accessing a single object with a single thread or a collection of object with multiple threads.

 # Requirements: